- What to keep in mind when marketing products vs. services

 Let’s break down some of the traditional differences between product and services and how this might affect the marketing decisions around each.

-A product can be bought, used and then resold ‘second-hand’, while a service cannot once it’s been consumed.
+A product can be bought, used and then resold ‘second-hand’, while a service cannot – once it’s been consumed.
 A product is also a separate entity to the business who creates/sells it.
 A service, on the other hand, is always connected to the business who provides it.
-The marketing for services should be all about building the brand and personality of the service provider.
+Marketing for services should be all about building the brand and personality of the service provider.

 It’s also important to understand that services are consumed immediately and cannot be returned once carried out.
 This is where the marketing goal of creating trust comes in.
-If you provide a bad service your customers cannot return the service, but they may not return as customers.
-Once a buyer has bought a product it doesn’t mean they will buy from you again but if they are happy with it, it makes it more likely that they will.
+If you provide a bad service, your customers cannot return the service, but they may not return as customers.
+Once a buyer has bought a product, it doesn’t mean they will buy from you again – but if they are happy with it, it’s more likely that they will.